getstoryteller/storyteller-sample-web/README.md

 ## Requirements

-Note that this sample supports Node 18.16.1 and up, because of its dependencies.
+Note that this sample supports Node 18.16.1 (the latest LTS version).
 The Storyteller Web SDK delivers compiled Javascript so does not depend on a specific NodeJS version.